1124jaewookim/towards-generalizable-scene-change-detection/README.md

 ## 🏃‍♂️ Testing on your image pairs
 To be updated.

+## 🎖Acknowledgement
+We sincerely thank [C-3PO](https://github.com/DoctorKey/C-3PO/tree/main) for providing a thorough benchmark of the SCD baselines.

 ## 📃 Citation
 If you find the work useful for your research, please cite:
 ```bibtex